 Other important considerations in forming a business that Mr. Haffey can help with are equity and debt funding, the protection of key assets, securing of offices or facilities, and the engagement of key employees and service providers.

-Mr. Haffey helps clients think through important issues in designing the internal organizational structure of their business, such as the contributions to be made by the owners, who will perform what roles in the business, the allocation of voting and decision-making to the appropriate decision-makers and the appropriate thresholds for decisions, the compensation or returns on investment to be paid to the owners, and the exit strategy and buy-sell terms in the event an owner is to leave the business.
+Mr. Haffey helps clients think through important issues in designing the internal organizational structure of their business, such as the contributions to be made by the owners, who will perform what roles in the business, the allocation of voting and decision-making to the appropriate decision-makers and the appropriate thresholds for decisions, the compensation or returns on investment to be paid to the owners and executives, and the exit strategy and buy-sell terms in the event an owner is to leave the business.
 These issues are handled differently by each client, and Mr. Haffey helps to ensure they are properly reflected in the organizational documents of the business.